 Lindy Alert costs a small fraction of what municipalities pay for their alert services.
-Having someone that is intimately familiar with our neighborhood rather than a dispatcher in Missoula is beneficial in many ways.
+Having someone that lives in our neighborhood rather than a dispatcher in Missoula is advantageous!

 The Lindy Alert service is an example of using Infrastructure as a Service (IaaS).
 Lindy Alert rents the equipment and software on an "as needed basis".
-Rather than having to purchase servers, rent a building, pay for the building's air condtioning, electricity, and IT personel to manage servers etc. it gets way too expensive!!!
-That's why DialMyCalls is an affordable alert service.
+Rather than having to purchase servers, rent a building, pay for the building's air conditioning, electricity, and IT personel to manage servers etc....it gets way too expensive!!!
+That's why DialMyCalls (DMC) is an affordable alert service.